I walked into Crackbird with a bit of trepidation.

 They want you to describe the birds they cook as being like crack.
 And, frankly, that’s not how I would put it.

 Despite my family’s European roots, I grew up on fried chicken.
 It wasn’t that we ate it all that often, and it was rarely store bought (though occasionally, on days when my mother had class, or my grandparents had to be driven to doctor’s appointments, or when no one could be bothered, it was).
-My mom while away an afternoon dredging and battering chicken, and gingerly placing it into a cast-iron pot filled with oil.
+My mom would while away an afternoon dredging and battering chicken, and gingerly placing it into a cast-iron pot filled with oil.

 The stove top would bubble and foam and splatter, eventually yielding gorgeous, golden-brown pieces of chicken.